Master of Public Administration

 - Environmental Policy and Administration

 Opportunities to develop higher levels of skill and specialized study include a thesis project (PUBA 710), directed independent studies (PUBA 711) and special topics seminars (PUBA 502).
-Any specialization consisting of fewer than 18 credit hours will not show up on students' transcripts.
+Any specialization consisting of fewer than 18 credit hours will not be listed on students' transcripts.

 Transfer Credit Policy